sinbad/StevesUEHelpers/ReadMe.md

 ```

+After adding this you should right-click your .uproject file and "Generate Visual
+Studio Project Files".

 You can use most of the features without doing anything else, but certain features
 require some additional setup, see below.

+### Configure Custom GameViewportClient

+This library contains a new `UGameViewportClient` subclass called `UStevesGameViewportClientBase`,
+which is used to suppress the mouse cursor in menus then using a gamepad.

+Unfortunately UE4's Slate overrides the mouse pointer visibility sometimes, so
+this fixes that.

+To use it, simply:

+1. Open Project Settings
+1. Go to Engine > General Settings
+1. Change Game Viewport Client Class to StevesGameViewportClientBase

+### Configure UiTheme

+Some features require you to configure some theme information for the UI, which
+is discussed in more detail in the [UiTheme section](./doc/UiTheme.md).

 ## Game instance subsystem